 George Washington - The Nation's First Presidential Patron

 The very first presidential portrait was composed in 1795, painted by the volatile artistic genius Gilbert Stuart of George Washington.
 The work would be neither the first nor the most famous portrait of Washington composed by the painter.
 Just a year later in 1796 at the request of Washington’s wife Martha, Stuart would create the most famous image of the first President - the Athenaeum portrait.
-The portrait remains the likeness that is most often associated with Washington, perhaps because it is this version that served as the basis for the engraving of Washington that appears on the one-dollar bill.
+This antique portrait remains the likeness that is most often associated with Washington, perhaps because it is this version that served as the basis for the engraving of Washington that appears on the one-dollar bill.

 However, the work was never delivered as promised to the Washingtons - in fact, it was never even completed - and thus never formally entered the White House collection.
 Taking its name from the time it hung in the collection of the Boston Athenaeum, today Stuart's portrait is jointly owned by the National Portrait Gallery and the Museum of Fine Arts, Boston.
 It was Stuart's third, full-length portrait of George Washington that was eventually acquired for the President's House, where it was installed in 1800 and remains today.